jeertmans/jeertmans.github.io/_posts/2026-07-06-public-defense.md

 ---

-On July 6th, 2026, I publicly defended my Ph.D. thesis *Differentiable Ray Tracing for Radio Propagation* at UCLouvain.
+On July 6th, 2026, I publicly defended my Ph.D. thesis *Differentiable Ray Tracing for Radio Propagation* {% cite Eertmans2026Thesis %}
+at UCLouvain.

 The presentation was given in French, but the slides are in English.